sqooid/save-backup/readme.md

 ## Running

 In order to start the application on startup, create a shortcut to the execuable and move this shortcut to `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`.

+## Troubleshooting

+If the application crashes, a notification will be shown on the desktop to let you know this has happened.
+To find more details about the last run of the application, a `log.txt` file can be found in the working directory (presumably where you have placed the executable) containing more information about the cause of the crash.